DeanRoddey/CIDLib/ReadMe.md

 **Documentation**

 For now, the code is just there to explore.
 I needed to get it uploaded and start working against the remote repository, and figured it made sense to let people go ahead and start looking through it while I get the initial documentation done.
+The build instructions are in the above Wiki pages, see Building below.

-The initial goal is to get the build process documented of course, plus high level documentation of the roadmap sort to get people aware of what's available and where it is and how it fits together and so forth.
+The next goal some high level documentation of the roadmap sort to get people aware of what's available and where it is and how it fits together and so forth.
 After that, detailed documentation can be dived into.

 In the meantime, I had already begin to make some videos about some of the technologies I've created as part of this project.
 Those are on my personal Youtube channel here: